Computing MSc module details

 PGT Project – 60 credits

-The aim of the project/dissertation is to provide students with the opportunity to carry out a self-managed in-depth study involving design, fact finding, analysis, synthesis and integration of complex ideas which are sometimes based on incomplete and contradictory data or requirements.
-The project is likely to demonstrate the application of skills acquired from the taught course to the solution to a particular problem or research topic.
+You will carry out a self-managed in-depth study involving design, fact finding, analysis, synthesis and integration of complex ideas which are sometimes based on incomplete and contradictory data or requirements.
+You will apply the skills acquired from the taught course to the solution to a particular problem or research topic.
 Normally the project is a self-contained piece of work of considerably greater depth than can be accommodated within a taught module and may reflect and build on the entire breadth of material studied by the student.